Advanced Platform Technology Center

 Paul Marasco, Ph.D.

-Paul Marasco, Ph.D., serves as the Program Manager for Prosthetics and Orthotics.
+Paul Marasco, Ph.D., serves as the Program Lead for Prosthetics and Orthotics.
 In addition, he represents the concerns of all other APT Investigators to the management team at Leadership meetings.

 Dr. Marasco earned his Neuroscience PhD from the Vanderbilt Brain Institute of Vanderbilt University in Nashville, Tennessee.
 There he underwent formal interdisciplinary training in molecular neuroscience and developmental molecular genetics.
 His independent graduate work focused on studying the sensory neural system of the mole.
 Dr. Marasco’s post-doctoral work moved to a clinical translational focus.
 Dr. Marasco studied physiologically relevant sensory integration with prosthetic devices.
 These investigations included a diverse array of experimental tools such as psychophysics, perceptual mapping, cortical and peripheral neural recording.

 Dr. Marasco’s broad-based sensory neuroscience research continues as a principal investigator in the Advanced Platform Technology Center at the Louis Stokes Cleveland VA Medical Center.
 Here he has honed his translational approach using animal models to answer basic science questions and then using them to inform clinical approaches while conversely utilizing human research subjects to provide scientific insight into how the brain functions.
 Dr. Marasco is currently involved with studies to understand kinesthesia.
 His work is focused on understanding the mechanistic aspects and brain organizational properties of this poorly understood sense.